 I'm sure hundreds of people come into this exact problem roughly once every day, but logging into Twitter last week to find a direct message from the leader of the Ku Klux Klan was a new one for me.
-A kind of awkward but mostly hilarious new one, in that the message was from Bradley Jenkins – the Grand Imperial Wizard of the United Klans of America (UKA) – who told me that Thomas Robb, the guy I spoke to that time a woman set herself on fire and blamed it on the KKK, was the leader of a "fake Klan" and claimed I should speak to him, the leader of the "true Klan".
+A kind of awkward but mostly hilarious new one, in that the message was from Bradley Jenkins—the Grand Imperial Wizard of the United Klans of America (UKA)—who told me that Thomas Robb, the guy I spoke to that time a woman set herself on fire and blamed it on the KKK, was the leader of a "fake Klan" and said I should speak to him, the leader of the "true Klan."

 Bradley Jenkins' friendly Twitter profile picture.

 VICE: Hi Bradley.
 What did you mean when you said I'd spoken to a “fake Klan”?

 Bradley Jenkins: We call these other Klans "pop-up Klans."
 Our government made it very easy for people to call themselves Klans by splitting all the Klans up.
 The United Klans of America are the true Klan—we have a history, we have a charter.
 We're not a hate organization, we're just a fraternal white organization.

 And you consider Thomas Robb’s Knights of the KKK to be a pop-up Klan?

 Oh, I won't even tell you what I think of that man.
 He used to be a good Klansman, but look at the difference between his website and ours: he's begging for money on every page.
 Sure, it takes money to operate, but begging for $40 to $50 a month from people who are losing their jobs just isn't right.

 So you don’t charge a membership fee.
 Is that the only difference between you and the Knights of the KKK?